November 25, 2018 -- Most local government officials take responsibility for the accuracy of their work product.

 And their work product is our election results.

-The WCCA statement came in response to the Wisconsin Elections Commission’s September announcement that they were considering two measures to improve election security.
+The WCCA statement came in response to the Wisconsin Elections Commission’s September announcement that they were considering two election-security measures.

-The first proposal involved once-every-two-years audits of individual voting machines, which are performed by municipal (not county) clerks.
-They are the only accuracy-checks the Commission has authority to order, but they have limited value.
-Not only are these audits limited to November elections in even-numbered years, they check only a few random voting machines, without confirming the right winners in any race.
+The first proposal involved the only accuracy-checks the Commission has authority to order: once-every-two-years audits of individual voting machines, which are performed by municipal (not county) clerks.
+These audits are useful, but have limited value.
+Not only are they limited to November elections in even-numbered years, they check only a few random voting machines, without confirming the right winners in any race.

 But the municipal voting-machine audits are better than nothing.
 The Commission said it was considering ordering more machines audited than in previous years and requiring the audits to be completed before election results are declared final.

-The second proposal would move Wisconsin slightly toward compliance with national standards for election security.
-The Commission said it was considering encouraging county clerks to perform election audits of the type recommended by election-security authorities.
+The second proposal would move Wisconsin slightly toward compliance with national election-security standards.
+The Commission said it was considering encouraging county clerks to perform election audits of the type that might, if done widely, confirm that the Election-Night results had identified the right winner--or give them opportunity to correct the results if they had not.

 WCCA's response was swift, naïve, and irresponsible.
 The county clerks didn’t want the Commission to require, or even encourage, the county clerks to perform genuine election audits.

-Perhaps sensing they are defending the losing side in a national trend (they are), the county clerks also described how they want any audits restricted:
+Perhaps sensing they are defending the losing side in a national trend (they are), the county clerks also described how they want election audits restricted:

-- They don't wanna check accuracy until after they have certified the election results.
+- They don't wanna check accuracy until after they have certified final election results.

 - They don't wanna check accuracy for any but the top race on the ballot.